-2. General Products Description
+3. General Products Description

-2.1 Products overview
+3.1 Products overview

-The 2nd version (version 2) of CCI Sea State products provides a complete revised processing and methodology compared to the version 1 which was mainly inherited from the GlobWave project.
-It extends and improves the altimeter significant wave height (SWH) products which were a post-processing over existing L2 altimeter agency products with a complete new retracking of the considered missions for this version 2, and fully revised filtering, corrections and uncertainty evaluations.
+The 3rd version (version 3) of CCI Sea State products provides a complete revised processing and methodology compared to the version 1 which was mainly inherited from the GlobWave project.
+It extends and improves the altimeter significant wave height (SWH) products which were a post-processing over existing L2 altimeter agency products with a complete new retracking of the considered missions for this version 3, and fully revised filtering, corrections and uncertainty evaluations.
 It also adds SAR Wave Mode measurements to the dataset.
+The intermediate version 2 included the same improvements with respect to version 1, the version 3 extends the version 2 dataset up to December 2020 and fixes some minor issues or add some additional ancillary variables.
+Version 3 also adds SAR altimetry data from Sentinel-3, and microseism data.